dunnker/AnimalHurted/README.md

-# AutoPets
+# Animal Hurted

-A card game where pets fight to the death
+A card game where animals fight until they faint.
-This project is in pre-alpha stage
+This project is in pre-alpha stage.